DeheemBhat/Shot-selection-prediction-for-batsmen-in-T20-death-overs-using-machine-learning/README.md

 For more details, visit the published work on [IEEE Xplore](https://ieeexplore.ieee.org/document/10543886).

-If you use this project, please cite:
+If you want to see our work, please visit this URL:
 ```plaintext
 Predicting Batsman Shot Selection in T20 Death Overs Using Machine Learning, Published on IEEE Xplore.
 DOI: 10543886.
 ```